 Knowledge Exchange with the Business and Professional People for the Public Interest

-(Spring 2013 - Ongoing)
+(Spring 2013 - Spring 2016)

 CURL and Business and Professional People for the Public Interest (BPI) have created a Knowledge Exchange to assist BPI staff and board members in understanding demographic trends, theory, and current research related to policies aimed at reducing poverty.
 BPI has been a highly effective public interest law and policy center active in legislative, policy, and programmatic circles in the Chicago metropolitan area and the State of Illinois.
 They were given the 2012 John D. and Catherine T. MacArthur Foundation Award for Creative and Effective Institutions.
 Accomplishments have been related to affordable housing, political reform, and education reform among other issues.
 The Knowledge Exchange acknowledges the collective knowledge of members of CURL’s research teams and the knowledge and experience of BPI’s past and present staff.